 \section{Conclusion}

 In this work, an extension of phase change and latent heat models for the simulation of metal powder bed fusion additive manufacturing processes on the macroscale has been proposed and different models have been compared with respect to accuracy and numerical efficiency.
 In this context, a systematic formulation of phase fraction variables has been proposed relying either on temperature- or enthalpy-based interpolation schemes.
 Moreover, latent heat has been considered either by means of an apparent capacity (AC) or heat integration (HI) method.
 For the latter, a novel phase change criterion has been proposed, which combines superior accuracy and numerical efficiency (in terms of an improved nonlinear solver performance allowing for larger time step sizes and fewer iterations per time step) as compared to the original HI scheme.
 Compared to the AC approach, the numerical efficiency of the proposed tolerance-based HI scheme is comparable while offering an increased level of accuracy.
 Numerical results from the literature have been reproduced, which shows the validity of the proposed scheme.
 In summary, both the AC and the proposed tolerance-based HI scheme perform well when considering the accuracy requirements as well as practically relevant spatial and temporal discretization resolutions for PBFAM process simulation.
+Specifically, global temperature characteristics, such as the peak temperature, can be accurately captured with both methods.
 Still, the authors believe that the new tolerance-based HI method is advantageous over AC schemes due to the user-controllable tolerance, which allows to directly control numerical efficiency and accuracy of the scheme, and which can directly be interpreted as the error in latent heat made during a phase change process.

 For part-scale PBFAM models thermo-mechanical interaction is one of the primary interests.
 Structural parameters such as Young's modulus or the thermal expansion coefficient may depend upon the temperature history in a similar fashion as proposed in the current work for the thermal parameters.
 Future research work will focus on the question of how the proposed methods for latent heat and parameter interpolation will behave in the thermo-mechanically coupled scenario.